 The new key is distributed to our servers and the client switches to using it and the new IP address.
 This is designed to be completely transparent to the user.

-The default is to regenerate the key every 7 days.
+The default is to regenerate the key once per day.
 It can be changed in the app’s settings to be regenerated between once a day to once every 30 days.

 Previous sessions cannot be identified or tracked.